vanhoangkha/Networking-fundamentals/Day30_First_Hop_Redundancy_Protocols.md

         - for GROUP NUMBERS > 99, you need to convert the number to HEX
         - Example: 200 = “c8” in Hex so the MAC would be 0000.5e00.01c8

-- In a situation with MULTIPLE SUBNETS / VLANS, you can configure a DIFFERENT MASTER Router in EACH Mạng con / VLAN to LOAD BALANCE
+- In a situation with MULTIPLE SUBNETS / VLANS, you can configure a DIFFERENT MASTER Router in EACH Network con / VLAN to LOAD BALANCE

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4bd45dbc-fc51-4c45-818e-5274530accde)